Jamaica vs The Bahamas: Which Island is Best for You?

 See all Sandals all-inclusive resorts in Jamaica.

-Staying in the Bahamas
+Staying in The Bahamas

 Some of the more popular islands in The Bahamas include New Providence Island (Nassau), Paradise Island, Abaco, the Exumas, Eleuthera & Harbor Island.